Skip to content

 Bicycling 5.2

-Support and partner where appropriate with the Minneapolis Park and Recreation Board in completing the Grand Rounds Missing Link, connecting Northeast and Southeast Minneapolis
+Support and partner where appropriate with the Minneapolis Park and Recreation Board in completing the Grand Rounds Missing Link, connecting Northeast and Southeast Minneapolis.

 Supported goals: